KegangWangCCNU/PhysRecorder/README.md

 Visualize them:
 ![image](https://github.com/KegangWangCCNU/PICS/blob/main/BVP.jpg)
 The BVP waveforms extracted from different video formats are shown from top to bottom, and it can be seen that the H264 format causes significant damage to physiological signals.

+## Precautions:
+To ensure high synchronization, higher device performance is required.
+* For RGBA or I420 formats, make sure the hard drive has sufficient write performance.
+* For PNGS format, ensure that the CPU has enough core numbers to compress in parallel.
+* For H264 format, the CPU performance should be as high as possible.
+Cisco's encoder will automatically adapt to the CPU.
+If the performance is insufficient, compression rate will decrease.

+Recommended configuration: 8-core or higher CPU and SSD hard drive.
+**It is strongly discouraged to use USB portable hard drives!**